 Biochar Compost EIP Project

-We have started a research project funded by the European Innovation Partnerships (EIP) Wales The aim of the project is to trial growing various plants with Biochar compost in different parts of Wales.
+We are undertaking a research project with other farmers and growers across Wales, funded by the European Innovation Partnerships (EIP) Wales The aim of the project is to trial growing various plants with Biochar compost in different parts of Wales.

-The growing experiments will compare using trial plots with: no biochar, pure biochar, compost enriched biochar and just the composted manure.
+The growing experiments will compare using trial plots with: no biochar, pure biochar, compost enriched biochar and only composted manure.
 The compost is created here at Henfron Farm using a combination of winter bedding from our herd of dexter cows and Wool from our flock of Welsh Mountain sheep.

 The project is underway across Wales and we look forward to sharing the results.